StockSharp/AlgoTrading/API/0265_Volatility_Adjusted_Momentum/README.md

 The Volatility Adjusted Momentum strategy monitors the Volatility for rapid expansions.
 When readings jump beyond their average range, price often starts a new move.

+Testing indicates an average annual return of about 130%.
+It performs best in the stocks market.

 A position opens once the indicator pierces a band derived from recent data and a deviation multiplier.
 Long and short trades are possible with a stop attached.

 This system fits momentum traders seeking early breakouts.
 Trades close as the Volatility falls back toward the mean.
 Defaults start with `MomentumPeriod` = 14.